ZEROO617/ZEROO617/README.md

 - 👋 Hi, I’m @Yoon
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+ComputerScience and Design

 <!---
 ZEROO617/ZEROO617 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.